-$$P{\rm hyd} = \rho g x$$ ,
+$$p{\rm h} = \rho g x$$ ,

 FIG. 6.
-Setup for producing the columnar structures. (a) Bubbling at a constant flow rate $q_0$ into a cylindrical column, (b) forced drainage of the foam at a constant flow rate Q; here H is the height of the entire foam column, h is the height of the submerged foam, and x is an arbitrary point in the foam as measured by height from the liquid/air interface.
+Setup for producing columnar foam structures. (a) Gas is introduced at a constant flow rate q_0 into a cylindrical column; (b) liquid is added at a constant flow rate Q at the top of the column (forced drainage).
+H is the height of the entire foam column, h is the height of the submerged foam, and x measures the distance to the liquid pool.